jonnyboywriteslatex/combination_estimator/index.md

 Random-bias meta analysis (from 3.1) using DerSimmion/Laird estimate for between study variance (theta\_vec,se\_vec are vectors).
 The estimate for the randomized trials is calculated using a fixed effects meta analysis.
 This function does not allow negative weights for the trials

 Parameters
 * est\_rt: treatment effect vector from collection of randomized trials
 * est\_os: treatment effect vector from collection of observational studies
-*  sd\_rt: standard error of treatment effects from randomized trials
+* sd\_rt: standard error of treatment effect estimates from randomized trial
-* st\_os: standard error of treatment effects from observational studies
+* st\_os: standard error of treatment effect estimates from observational study
 * B = number bootstrap resamples
-*  logdata=TRUE (if the est\_rt and est\_os are given on log-scale (as might be true for logistic regression).
-If logdata=TRUE, effects are exponentiated before outputing
+* logdata=TRUE (if the est_rt and est_os are given on log-scale (as might be true for logistic  regression).
+If logdata=TRUE, effects are exponentiated before outputing)
 ```
 est_randomeffect <- function(est_rt,est_os,sd_rt,sd_os,B=1000,logdata=TRUE,conf=.95){
   if(is.na(B)){